jmfernxndez/jmfernxndez/README.md

 ###

-<p>I also manage Vantag.es, a personal project where I host open-source initiatives and develop web applications.
+<p>I also manage <a href="https://vantag.es" target="_blank">VANTAG.es</a>, a personal project where I host open-source initiatives and develop web applications.
 In addition, I share technical guides to help the community and foster the growth of the open-source ecosystem.</p>